webpack/webpack.js.org/src/content/api/compilation-hooks.md

 Executed when a module has been built successfully.

-Parameters: `module`
+- Callback Parameters: `module`

 ### `finishModules`

 `SyncHook`

-All modules have been built.
+Called when all modules have been built without errors.

-Parameters: `modules`
+- Callback Parameters: `modules`

 ### `finishRebuildingModule`

 `SyncHook`

-A module has been rebuilt.
+Executed when a module has been rebuilt successfully or with errors.

-Parameters: `module`
+- Callback Parameters: `module`

 ### `seal`